Flow Cytometry and Cell Sorting Core

 The Flow Cytometry and Cell Sorting Core represents an essential component of the Diabetes Research Center, as it addresses the research needs of many Diabetes Research Center investigators who study immunological, developmental, and metabolic aspects of diabetes.
 Created in 2010 in partnership with the Columbia Center for Translational Immunology and the Department of Medicine, and merged in 2015 with the Herbert Irving Comprehensive Cancer Center’s Flow Core, the Flow Cytometry and Cell Sorting Core helps investigators to quantify and phenotypically characterize cell populations that contribute to the metabolic, immunologic, and developmental programs of diabetes and its complications; and to purify populations of cells of relevance to diabetes and its complications.
 The Flow Cytometry and Cell Sorting Core leverages advanced technologies in fluorescent imaging at the single cell resolution to support the analysis of many different cell types in both human and animal tissues, as well as humanized mouse models of diabetes.

 Please contact Caisheng (Luke) Lu or Ching-Yuan (Steve) Chen to discuss experimental needs and to arrange free consultation and training.
 Cell sorters are operated by dedicated core facility staff, and training for self-operation may be provided in special cases.
-Diabetes Research Center members can reserve the instruments 3 weeks in advance and currently receive a $2 subsidy per hour per instrument.
+Diabetes Research Center members can reserve the instruments 3 weeks in advance.

 The Cytometry and Cell Sorting Core provides training and access to state-of-the-art flow cytometry for biomedical investigators at the Columbia University Medical Center.
 Among the many documented applications, characterization and quantification of cells for surface protein, cytokine, intracellular transcription factor and signaling molecules are the most common experiments performed in the flow cytometry core facility, in addition to sorting of targeted subpopulations for downstream analysis and/or culture.